McAfee vs. Avast: which antivirus is better?

 When you compare McAfee vs. Avast in terms of features, it is difficult to declare a winner.

 Of course, the very first thing to consider when choosing an antivirus solution is your device.
 McAfee supports Windows, macOS, Android, and iOS.
-On the other hand, Avast also supports all these operating systems, plus Linux.
-Thus, you are left with Avast if you want an antivirus solution for your Linux OS.
+On the other hand, Avast also supports all these operating systems.

 In terms of functionality, both antivirus applications offer virus scans, a file shredder, a firewall, and lots of features to boost the performance of your device.